gilkeidar/ByteFrost/Documentation/Dev Log/june_7_2025_addressing_modes.md

 **Logic:**
 1. If the Bus Grant signal is active:
     1. Return `None`.
-2. Else if the FetchCycle signal is active:
+2. Else if the FetchCycle signal is active OR *PC Out* is active:
     1. Return `PC Output Enable`.
 3. Else if the *SP Out* control signal is active:
     1. Return `SP Output Enable`.